VincentCasse/ubuntuone_to_hubic/README.md

 This script will open a connection on your Ubuntu One and after on your hubiC account.
 To open a hubiC connection, you had to login in webpage printed by script.
 You will get a code, and after copy it inside your console, copy of all files begin.

-# Todo

-This script has two limitations :
- * Usage of python-oauth require to use urllib2 to communicate with Ubuntu One and I didn't found how to stream response to reduce memory consumption.
-So, if you try to migrate a file of 2Gb, you will have 2gb taken by script in ram.
- * hubiC segmente big files (> 100 Mb) and this script does not (yet).